Top 12 Food Production Supervisor Skills to Put on Your Resume

 5. Six Sigma

-Six Sigma is a data-driven quality control methodology aimed at reducing defects and improving processes, applicable in food production to enhance product consistency, safety, and efficiency.
+Six Sigma is a data-driven methodology for reducing defects and variation.
+In food production, it strengthens consistency, safety, and efficiency with structured problem-solving.

 Why It's Important